-Travel insurance plans are designed to provide travelers and expats with short-term coverage (usually one week to one year) while they are outside of their home country.
+Travel insurance plans are designed to provide travelers and expats with short-term health coverage (usually one week to one year) while they are outside of their home country.
 If there is a medical emergency, the plan will cover medical care with the goal of seeing you repatriated to your home country.

 It is important to note here that the vast majority of travel insurance plans need to be secured before you leave your home country.
 If you are currently living in Thailand, you will not be able to secure a travel insurance plan that covers care in Thailand.

 Like many other countries in the region, Thailand has a worker and employer funded social security system in place that offers a wide range of modest benefits, including health care coverage, to all residents in Thailand.
 By law, every person employed in the country, including expats, are required to contribute 5% of their monthly income to cover the social security system.

 Of this 5%, 1.5% is directed to medical coverage, which is then matched by both employers and the government.
 This in turn, allows all residents who have contributed for more than 3 out of 15 months access to free medical coverage at specific hospitals.

 If you are employed and have met the contribution requirements, you will be issued a social insurance card that with an assigned hospital at which you can receive medical care - the procedure, prescribed medication, and care will be covered but extras like food, entertainment, etc. are not covered.

 While this system is beneficial, it is not usually ideal for many expats, especially those who have recently moved to Thailand.
 The reason being that the majority of the hospitals in the social security network have few staff who can speak English at a high enough level to understand and deliver care.
 This makes receiving care at these locations incredibly tough for many expats.